Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/testing/testing_with_artificial_conditions.md

 ## System-wide network conditioners

-These tools are useful when we want to test builds as opposed to running multiple editor instances. it's also an option that works for **release** builds.
+These tools are useful when we want to test builds as opposed to running multiple editor instances.
+It's also an option that works for **release** builds.

 :::important
 The solutions described below share some common features: